sabari7868/wisecow/README.md

 Secrets Required

-Project Overview
+🌟 Project Overview

-Runs a small HTTP server on port 4499.
+Runs a small HTTP server on port 4499

-Returns wisdom quotes formatted by cowsay.
+Returns wisdom quotes formatted by cowsay

-Can be deployed in Docker containers.
+Can be deployed in Docker containers

-Can run in Kubernetes clusters (local kind or cloud).
+Can run in Kubernetes clusters (local kind or cloud)

-Exposes a temporary public URL via ngrok for demonstration.
+Exposes a temporary public URL via ngrok for demonstration

-Why server.js Instead of Shell Script
+💡 Why server.js Instead of Shell Script

 Originally, a shell script was used to serve wisdom quotes.
-However, it had limitations:
+It had several limitations:

-Not fully HTTP-compliant, so browsers could not render the output correctly.
+❌ Not fully HTTP-compliant → browsers could not render content correctly

-Cannot handle multiple connections efficiently.
+❌ Could not handle multiple connections efficiently

-Difficult to integrate with Docker or Kubernetes probes.
+❌ Difficult to integrate with Docker or Kubernetes probes

-The project now uses a Node.js HTTP server which:
+Solution: Use a Node.js HTTP server (server.js).

+✅ Benefits:

-Works correctly in browsers.
+Works correctly in browsers

-Integrates seamlessly with Docker and Kubernetes probes.
+Integrates seamlessly with Docker/Kubernetes probes (readiness & liveness)

-Is simple, extendable, and maintainable.
+Simple, extendable, and maintainable

-Prerequisites
+🛠 Prerequisites

 Node.js & npm

 Docker (for containerized deployment)

-kubectl (for Kubernetes)
+kubectl (for Kubernetes management)

 kind (for local Kubernetes cluster)